marcurdy/dfir-toolset/LinuxProfileCreation.md

-***First check the volatility plugin github for existing profiles.
+***First check the volatility\profiles github for existing profiles.
 If yours is not there, roll your own.

 **Download the distro whose release, architecture, and kernel version match that of the target server
-* HPE has all distros at blofly.us.rdlabs.hpecorp.net

 **Install the OS as a VM